V01dDweller/dotfiles/README.md

 more.

-Everything is installed directly from github, so it is a good idea to periodically re-run the install scripts or the individual Vim or tmux plugin_install scripts to pull the latest versions of all the plug-ins.
+Everything is installed directly from github, so it is a good idea to periodically pull and re-run the project, then re-run the install script(or the individual Vim or tmux plugin_install scripts) to update all the plug-ins and color schemes.

-The uninstall.sh script is a work-in-progress that was never finished but backing this out should be very easy: Simply restore the contents of the most recent `dotfile_backup` directory and delete the `~/.vim/bundle` and `~/.tmux/plugins` directory contents.
+The `uninstall.sh` script was never finished and should be avoided for now, but backing this out should be as simple as restoring the contents of the most recent `dotfile_backup` directory then deleting the `~/.vim/bundle` and `~/.tmux/plugins` directories.

-I test theses fairly often on MacOS, WSL/WSL 2, Cygwin, RHEL/CentoS 7 & 8 and
-Ubuntu.
-Results may vary, *use at your own risk.*
+These are tested fairly often on MacOS, WSL, Cygwin, and Linux but results may vary, **use at your own risk.**

 Quick Install
 --------------